 - General Information: This concentration focuses on the links between the environment and human settlement.
 Principles and practices of land use planning and environmental planning will be used to examine the development and use of urban areas.
-Students will explore current urban issues. - (2) Requirements of the Concentration (★15 from below).
+Students will explore current urban issues. - Requirements of the Concentration (★15 from below).
 Other courses may be approved annually if they relate significantly.
-Updated lists of courses that can be counted towards this concentration will be posted on the website. - a.
-EAS 293, 296, 391, 499; POLS 434
+Updated lists of courses that can be counted towards this concentration will be available from the Undergraduate Student Services Office (231 GSB). a.
+HGP 210, 240, 355, 499; POLS 434 - 34.8 BSc in Environmental and

-34.8 BSc in Environmental and Conservation Sciences
+Conservation Sciences

 (1) The BSc in Environmental and Conservation Sciences program is for students interested in the natural world, its management, conservation and ecological perspectives.
 Graduates have a strong background in basic and applied sciences.
-They are able to evaluate effects of human land use on
+They are able to evaluate effects of human land use on plant, soil, water, animal, and human resources and to assess and facilitate conservation, reclamation and remediation measures for natural, managed and damaged ecosystems.
+They are not only reactive but also agents for positive, responsible stewardship and change.